solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 ## New Terminology

-   - rewards calculation: calculate the epoch rewards for all activate stake accounts
+   - rewards calculation: calculate the epoch rewards for all active stake accounts

    - rewards distribution: distribute the epoch rewards for the active stake